 You can review your property record data and new assessment information on the Vision website for Monroe at http://gis.vgsi.com/monroect.

 Monroe homeowners have seen a substantial increase in their property values since the previous revaluation was completed back in 2019.
 Since the total combined pool of assessment of all Monroe properties has increased significantly, there will likely be a material adjustment to the tax (mill) rate after Monroe’s fiscal year 2025-26 budget is approved through referendum.
-Ultimately, the tax (mill) rate is dependent on the funding required to finance the Town’s annual budget, and therefore, the actual tax implications for each property will not be known until the new mill rate is set by the Board of Finance in the Spring of 2025.
+Ultimately, the tax (mill) rate is dependent on the funding required to finance the Town’s annual budget, and therefore, the actual tax implications for each property will not be known until the new mill rate is set by the Board of Finance some time in the Spring of 2025.

 For more detailed information regarding the revaluation process please visit Monroe's revaluation site here or Vision's website at https://www.vgsi.com/taxpayer-revaluation-information.